 Östarp Museum site: 100 years of green heritage making and rural sustainability in Southern Sweden

 Where we are

-Sustainability and rural living are important sociopolitical issues that Sweden is facing, the role of rural cultural heritage, traditional craft, forestry and cultivation is also changing.
-This in turn places demands on the social relevance of academic research and museum organizations.
-A better understanding of rural heritage and the multifaceted nature and long-term ramifications of traditional knowledge, such as crafts and cultivation, facilitates critical interrogation of possible links between rural living and sustainability.
+Sustainability and rural living are important sociopolitical issues that Sweden has been facing.
+The role of rural cultural heritage, traditional craft, forestry and cultivation is also in constant transformation.
+This, in turn, places a big demand on the social relevance of academic research and museum organizations.
+A better understanding of rural heritage and the multifaceted nature and long-term ramifications of traditional knowledge, such as crafts and cultivation, facilitates critical reasoning of possible links between rural living and sustainability.

-Kulturen – Kulturhistoriska föreningen för södra Sverige – is working hard on developing new understandings about how rural cultural heritage can be perceived and shaped when approached in terms of traditional knowledge, sustainability and global environmental goals.
-They seek to refine and develop the Ostarp farm as a destination.
-Under the mentoring of RURITAGE, the goal is to further develop a method where curators, artisans, entrepreneurs and researchers work together.
-An approach that nurtures long-term education and enhances the goal to reach new audiences.
-Already, active farms in the countryside have gained a second life as cultural heritage sites.
-They will play a crucial role in supporting learning about landscape heritage, preservation, traditional buildings and sustainable living.
+Kulturen – Kulturhistoriska föreningen för södra Sverige – is working hard on developing new insights about how rural cultural heritage can be perceived and shaped when approached in terms of traditional knowledge, sustainability and global environmental goals.
+Under the mentoring of RURITAGE, they seek to refine and develop the Östarp farm as a destination, where curators, artisans, entrepreneurs and researchers work together.
+An approach that nurtures long-term education and enhances the reach of new audiences.
+Active farms have already gained a second life as cultural heritage sites, playing a crucial role in the process of acquiring knowledge related to landscape preservation, traditional buildings and sustainable living.